The PFAS Primer

 The regulatory landscape surrounding PFAS continues to take shape at both the federal and state levels.
 Final regulations have not yet been promulgated for PFAS at the federal level.
 The United States Environmental Protection Agency (EPA) recently developed a Drinking Water Lifetime Health Advisory (LHA) of 70 parts per trillion for PFOA and PFOS (individual and combined), replacing previously-published provisional values.
 Several states including Minnesota, Maine, and New Jersey, have published screening values or interim criteria for one or more PFAS including PFOS, PFOA, perfluorobutanesulfonic acid (PFBS), perfluorobutanoic acid (PFBA), and perfluorononanoic acid (PFNA).
 The graphic below highlights the current standing of state-level regulation for PFOA and PFOS as of January 11, 2018.

 Figure 4.
-Regulatory Status of PFOA/PFOS/PFNA in the United States (effective January 11, 2018; GES will periodically update the map as new information becomes available).
+Regulatory Status of PFOA/PFOS/PFNA in the United States (updated June 12, 2018; GES will periodically update the map as new information becomes available).

 GES has more than 30 years of hands-on experience developing and implementing sampling programs for the detection of emerging contaminants in air, soil, sediment, surface water, and groundwater.
 For the past 10 years, we have mobilized field crews at a high-profile site in support of a client investigation that includes routine sampling and reporting for more than a dozen PFAS compounds.
 We have successfully applied our unique project experience and approach to a number of PFAS sampling engagements across the country.
 GES has the equipment, resources, and trained personnel in place to mobilize crews for the safe and timely collection of field samples to ensure quality laboratory analysis, accurate regulatory reporting, and cost-effective plans for PFAS treatment and site remediation.